Shakespeare and the Shrew

 Characters examined include Constance (King John), Kate Percy (Henry IV), Joan of Arc and Margaret of Anjou (Henry VI), Adriana (Comedy of Errors), Katherine (Taming of the Shrew), Beatrice (Much Ado About Nothing), Goneril (King Lear), Emilia (Othello), Isabella (Measure for Measure), Marina (Pericles), Paulina (Winter’s Tale).

 Much Ado About Nothing

 It is now possible to pre-order, as paperback or e-book, the Much Ado About Nothing I have edited for the brand new series within Arden Shakespeare, the Arden Performance Editions.
 I am more than a little proud that this makes me the first Australian to edit a play of Shakespeare’s for Arden.
 I am also delighted by the vision for the series, as specifically designed for use by performance practitioners.
 The text is laid out cleanly, to be rehearsal-room friendly, and the notes give assistance with scansion and pronunciation, as well as making clear where there are clear cruxes for staging choices.
-It should be available toward the end of this year.
+It will be available in January 2018.